jadrs/biotracker/README.md

 * **--dist-thr** (default: 5.0)

 (Absolute) distance threshold (see algorithm description below).
 A scalar greater than 0.
-Larger values imply a more conservarive linking.
+Larger values imply a more conservative linking.

 * **--dist-ratio-thr** (default: 0.8)